openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 > This API is deprecated since API version 9.
 You are advised to use [bundleManager.queryAbilityInfo](js-apis-bundleManager.md#bundlemanagerqueryabilityinfo) instead.

-getAbilityInfo(bundleName: string, abilityName: string, callback: AsyncCallback\<AbilityInfo>): void;
+getAbilityInfo(bundleName: string, abilityName: string, callback: AsyncCallback\<AbilityInfo>): void

 Obtains the ability information based on a given bundle name and ability name.
 This API uses an asynchronous callback to return the result.